Kihumba/private-/Phase-C/Entry-level Developer/Curriculum/50 - Client Vision Alignment/README.md

 After attaining this skill, and as a demonstration of it, I will create the following:

-1. Written or recorded statement of the vision they are aligned with in their project work (e.g. in Simulations or internal placement) and how they further that vision
+1. Written or recorded description of the vision I am aligned with in my project work (e.g. in Simulations or internal placement) and how I further that vision through my work

 ## Objectives